An easy but nonetheless scrumptious Southern side dish, learn how to make buttery fresh fried corn from start to finish.

 Lay out a table with every dish imaginable, absolutely everything under the sun, and if there is fresh fried corn on that table, you’ll know where to find me.

 There is nothing in this world like the flavor of fresh corn, shucked and cut off the cob and cooked up in a skillet.
-No matter how hard companies may try (and I do appreciate their efforts!), no frozen or canned corn can even come close.
+No matter how hard companies may try (and I do appreciate their efforts), no frozen corn kernels or canned corn can even come close.
 The taste is night and day, as if it were two different vegetables entirely.

 When we were little, shucking corn was a family affair.
 Mama would put a few buckets on the front porch and we’d each get our own brush and then everyone would set to work.
 We’d shuck a few bushels (at least) and she’d set to cutting it off the cob and cooking it up for everyone.
 I remember being able to have all the corn we wanted at dinner but it seems now that I’m grown and have my own family, I can never have such bounty.
 No matter how much I make, we always want more.

-Peel back the husks on your ear of corn..
+First, peel back the husks on your ear of corn.

 Remove what silks you can with your hand.